-- 1. an upward grade trend during the high school career or an upward grade trend during the senior year; - positive recommendations from secondary school administrators,

-- faculty, or counselors based on considerations such as academic potential, work experience, and leadership ability; - an average score of 50 or greater on the General Education Development (GED); or - completion of at least 12 semester hours of college freshman-level academic studies (at a community college or at a university or both) with a GPA of 2.50 or higher on a 4.00 = A scale in courses in English, social science, mathematics, physical or natural science, foreign languages, fine arts, or the humanities.
+- an upward grade trend during the high school career or an upward grade trend during the senior year; - positive recommendations from secondary school administrators, faculty, or counselors based on considerations such as academic potential, work experience, and leadership ability; - an average score of 50 or greater on the General Education Development (GED); or - 4. completion of at least 12 semester hours of college freshman-level academic studies (at a community college or at a university or both) with a GPA of 2.50 or higher on a 4.00 = A scale in courses in English, social science, mathematics, physical or natural science, foreign languages, fine arts, or the humanities.

-The School of Engineering recommends three and a half high school years of mathematics, including advanced algebra, geometry, and trigonometry.
-Calculus is also recommended.
+The School of Engineering recommends calculus.
 The laboratory sciences chosen should include at least one unit in physics and one year of chemistry.
 One year of biology is strongly recommended.